RobertEJohnson/ZEFNET-EZ-Onboarding/README.md

 - This process can be repeated as many times as needed for the organization
 - Users can be edited or deleted on this table as well

-- Once finished adding atleast one device the "Review and Submit" path will open up and they can view all "device" and "user" information.
+- Once finished adding at least one device the "Review and Submit" path will open up and they can view all "device" and "user" information.
 - Once reviewed, click submit if all information is correct
 - An email will be sent to ZEF with the information stored in a JSON object
-- The user will see a page that says your information as been successfully sent.
+- The user will see a page that says your information has been successfully sent.

 Built With:
 - JavaScript